pmjones/adr-example/README.md

 ## _Domain_

-The domain logic uses a _Data Mapper_ for data source interactions (_BlogMapper_ et al.).

-The domain logic _BlogService_ class protects all its "real" service methods behind the magic `__call()` method.
+The base _ApplicationService_ class protects all the "real" service methods behind the magic `__call()` method.
 This allows the service to implement some functionality common to all the service methods, such as exception handling, though it does get in the way of IDE auto-completion.

-The domain logic _BlogService_ methods return a domain _Payload_ that wraps the domain results and includes a status indicator.
+The _BlogService_ methods return a domain _Payload_ that wraps the domain results and includes a status indicator.
 This standardizes the domain return signature, makes the _BlogResponder_ work much more readable.

+The domain logic uses a _Data Mapper_ for data source interactions (_BlogMapper_ et al.).

 ## _Responder_